PBS for pharmacists

 Pharmacists who wish to temporarily 'deactivate' an approval to supply pharmaceutical benefits.

-The National Health Act 1953 requires approved suppliers to supply prescription data for items that are priced below the patient co-payment to us.
+The National Health Act 1953 requires approved suppliers to supply prescription data for items priced below the patient co-payment to us.
 This data provides us with information about medicine use in the community and is a valuable tool for:

 - health policy planning